-These are perfect cookies for an after school snack or for packing in lunches.
+These are perfect cookies for after school or lunch box snacks.

 These snickerdoodles are soft and chewy and have a double dose of cinnamon.
-There’s cinnamon in the cookie dough, then they get rolled in cinnamon sugar.
+There’s cinnamon in the cookie dough, and the cookies get rolled in cinnamon sugar.
 Never enough cinnamon!
+They are awesomely delicious!

 - 4 tablespoons sugar